Our legal advice is tailored to your personal circumstances and we will do our best to answer all of your questions when we meet.

 In order to discuss financial matters it will be helpful if you have an idea of your financial position, for example your outstanding mortgage, balances of bank accounts and your income position.
 We do not need to see documentary proof at the first meeting.

-Our initial fixed fee meeting usually lasts for an hour which gives us time to take all of the details we need from you and give you advice about your situation.
+Our initial fixed fee meeting usually lasts for an hour which gives us time to take all of the details we need from you and advise you about your specific situation.
 If your matter is particularly complex then we may need more time with you and this can be arranged.
 If your circumstances are straight-forward then you may be with us for less than an hour.

 Yes!
 Protection of confidential information is fundamental to our relationship with our clients, both as a matter of law and ethics.